WhalenSITHS/moviedatabase/readme.txt

 We return the user object but this time we remove the user password and tokens so they remain unexposed **Explain toObject() and toJSON()
 Refer to the mongoose docs and CLICK THE LINKS!!!
 Show them the documentation

+****reviews for HW.
+Ensure they add filtering by specific movie and add validation that reviews are between 1 and 5

+****create relationship between user and reviews